 Adult neural stem cells are retained in the specific brain regions such as the hippocampus and provide structural and functional plasticity in the adult brains.
 However, their neurogenic capability is lost during aging.
 We study how adult neural stem cells are aged and if we could rejuvenate them.

 Nicole is a research technician and FACS specialist.
-She joined the lab from the beginning and has support to established the lab in many ways.
+She has joined the lab from the beginning and has support to established the lab in many ways.
 She takes care of everything in the lab.
 Nicole loves gardening.

 Judith is the first post-doc and her focus is on neuronal nuclear architecture.
 She received her BSc and MSc from Wageningen University and obtained her PhD from Charité Universitätsmedizin, Berlin.
 Her expertise lies in neurodegenerative diseases.
 Since she has joined the lab in 2019, she is the social conscience of the lab.